 - Tell you when and for how long to remove the splint for short periods.

 - Show you gentle exercises to help keep your shoulder from tightening or freezing up.

 After your shoulder has healed for 2 to 4 weeks, you will be referred for physical therapy.

-- A physical therapist will teach you exercises to stretch your shoulder and will make sure you have good shoulder movement.
+- A physical therapist will teach you exercises to stretch your shoulder.
+This will make sure that you have good shoulder movement.

 - As you continue to heal, you will learn exercises to increase the strength of your shoulder muscles and ligaments.

-Do not return to activities that place too much stress on your shoulder joint without asking your doctor first.
+DO NOT return to activities that place too much stress on your shoulder joint.
+Ask your provider first.
 These activities include most sports activities using your arms, gardening, heavy lifting, or even reaching above shoulder level.

-See a bone doctor (orthopedist) in a week or less after your shoulder joint is put back into place.
+See a bone specialist (orthopedist) in a week or less after your shoulder joint is put back into place.
 This doctor will check the bones, muscles, tendons, and ligaments in your shoulder.